dafny-lang/dafny/docs/DafnyRef/Programs.md

 The file name may be a path using the customary `/`, `.`, and `..` punctuation.
 The interpretation of the name (e.g., case-sensitivity) will depend on the underlying operating system.
-A path not beginning with `/` is looked up in the underlying file system relative to the current working directory (the one in which the dafny tool is invoked).
+A path not beginning with `/` is looked up in the underlying file system relative to the _location of the file in which the include directive is stated_.
 Paths beginning with a device designator (e.g., `C:`) are only permitted on Windows systems.
+Better style advocates using relative paths in include directives so that groups of files may be moved as a whole to a new location.

+Paths of files on the command-line or named in `--library` options are relative the the current working directory.

 ## 3.2.
 Top Level Declarations ([grammar](#g-top-level-declaration)) {#sec-top-level-declaration}